Arrow's impossibility theorem: Minimizing 'independence of irrelevant alternatives' failures: Majority-rule methods

 The first set of methods studied by economists are the majority-rule, or Condorcet, methods.
 These rules limit spoilers to situations where majority rule is self-contradictory, called Condorcet cycles, and as a result uniquely minimize the possibility of a spoiler effect among ranked rules.
 (Indeed, many different social welfare functions can meet Arrow's conditions under such restrictions of the domain.
 It has been proven, however, that under any such restriction, if there exists any social welfare function that adheres to Arrow's criteria, then Condorcet method will adhere to Arrow's criteria.)
 Condorcet believed voting rules should satisfy both independence of irrelevant alternatives and the majority rule principle, i.e. if most voters rank Alice ahead of Bob, Alice should defeat Bob in the election.

 Unfortunately, as Condorcet proved, this rule can be intransitive on some preference profiles.
 Thus, Condorcet proved a weaker form of Arrow's impossibility theorem long before Arrow, under the stronger assumption that a voting system in the two-candidate case will agree with a simple majority vote.

-Unlike pluralitarian rules such as ranked-choice runoff (RCV) or first-preference plurality, Condorcet methods avoid the spoiler effect in non-cyclic elections, where candidates can be chosen by majority rule.
+Unlike pluralitarian rules such as instant-runoff voting or plurality voting, Condorcet methods avoid the spoiler effect in non-cyclic elections, where candidates can be chosen by majority rule.
 Political scientists have found such cycles to be fairly rare, suggesting they may be of limited practical concern.
 Spatial voting models also suggest such paradoxes are likely to be infrequent or even non-existent.